 Coming in 2nd at 17%, YouTube was a bit surprising at first as a most-used channel, but when you take into account the growing number of cord-cutting consumers who stream their media at home, this number is far less surprising.
 Tying for 3rd at 11%, Snapchat and Instagram, both are strong and growing platforms.
 I will say I was a little surprised that Twitter clocked in last at 3%, but after all, this is why I did the survey.

 The Frequency of Posting Content

-As a follow-up from the previous question, the study also looked at the frequency of how often users post content on their preferred social media channel.
+As a follow-up to the previous question, the study also looked at the frequency of how often users post content on their preferred social media channels.

-Here’s where we start getting some interesting data, which will probably warrant a follow-up survey and future article.
+Here’s where we start getting some interesting data, which will probably warrant a follow-up survey and future articles.